Harold Crane Fleming (1926-2015)

 In August of 1986 Hal had an experience that came to significantly shape his activities for the rest of his life.
 While attending a conference in Moscow he "accidentally" met the young members of the "Moscow Circle" of historical linguists.
 Hal was deeply impressed by the "long range linguistic probing ... of scholars in Moscow who were trying to extend genetic taxonomy of human languages beyond the levels achieved in the 1950s and 1960s."
 Hal was selected by the Moscow Circle to be their "representative" to western scholars.

 During his last few years Hal was plagued by health challenges, including a stroke.
-Nevertheless, he continued his work, including a long and complicated paper applying the Four-Field approach to human prehistory (with four co-authors), published in the 2013 issue of Mother Tongue.
+Nevertheless, he continued his work, including a long and complicated paper applying the Four-Field approach to human prehistory (with four co-authors), published in the 2013 issue of the Mother Tongue Journal.

 As an adherent of the Four Field School of American anthropology, Hal was conversant in physical anthropology, linguistics, archeology, and cultural anthropology, as well as many other spheres of intellectual endeavor.
 He had a remarkable ability to move comfortably among and through all the different disciplines touching on human prehistory, and the ability to get scholars to talk to each other, whether it be across the chasm between East and West, or across the sometimes impenetrable and artificial walls between scientific disciplines.
 We are all the richer for having been able to know and work with this remarkable man.